 After the United States of America was finally a reality, the young federal government needed to show its muscles toward its own citizens.
 Who was boss after all this republicanism, fighting for freedom, and liberty?
 Anarchy lay in wait.
 The war was over and now a country with institutions and public works had to be built up.
 Not that sexy but vital.
 To function as a state you need money.
 A normal government gets this mostly through levying taxes.
 So did the States, and immediately it led to three tax revolts in the period between 1786 and 1799.

 The second tax revolt was the Whiskey Rebellion.
 This one happened in western Pennsylvania in 1794, after liquor was being taxed.
 Whiskey was the most distilled alcohol and it is how this rebellion received its name in history.
 Taxing whiskey had a, probably, unforeseen indirect effect for farmers.
 Surplus of corn was used by farmers to convert into whiskey.
-This could be preserved much longer than corns, and it was easier to transport east over the mountains.
+This could be preserved much longer than corns and was easier to transport east over the mountains.
 Furthermore, whiskey functioned as de facto currency due to shortages of coin.
 In other words, taxing whiskey hit those farmers notably hard.

 Fries’s Rebellion

-The third, and for this post the most relevant, tax revolt was the Fries Rebellion, and it took place in the year 1799.
+The third, and for this blog post the most relevant, tax revolt was the Fries Rebellion, and it took place in the year 1799.
 Again in south-eastern Pennsylvania.
-In German-Dietsch dialect the rebellion was named the Heesses Wasser Uffschtand ‘hot-water uprising’.
+In the German-Dietsch dialect the rebellion was named the Heesses Wasser Uffschtand ‘hot-water uprising’.
 The reason to impose this tax was the Quasi-War with France, with as consequence the States had to raise a standing army again.
 In total 2 million dollar was needed, of which Pennsylvania alone had to cough up more than 10 percent (McIntosh 2021).
 It was a Direct Tax on slaves, on land, and on private dwellings.
 The height of the tax on dwellings, which specifically aroused emotions among the Kirchenleute in Pennsylvania – note not many slaves were held in Pennsylvania – was determined by the number and size of the windows of a house.
 This was executed by the hated federal taxmen called assessors.
-Hence the Fries's Rebellion is also known as the House Tax Rebellion.
+Hence, the Fries Rebellion is also known as the House Tax Rebellion.

 Maybe taxing houses triggered ancient social memories of the times also the Frisians were forced to pay a house tax to the Frankish rulers who had conquered Frisia in the eighth century.
 A levy, as mentioned earlier, called huslotha ‘house plot’.
-Read our post With a Noose through the Norsemen’s Door for more detailed information.
+Read our blog post With a Noose through the Norsemen’s Door for more detailed information.

-“[the government was] laying one thing after another and if we do not oppose it they will bring us into bondage and slavery
+“[the government was] laying one thing after another and if we do not oppose it they will bring us into bondage and slavery“

 People also thought the burden of the Direct Tax was disproportionate among the people, and spared wealthy merchants and industrials.
-On the other hand, federal assessors regarded the Kirchenleute not as being true Patriots since many were religious pacifist and (thus) had not taken up arms against the oppressor the King of Great Britain during the War of Independence.
+On the other hand, federal assessors regarded the Kirchenleute not as being true Patriots since many were religious pacifist and (thus) had not taken up arms against the oppressor the king of Great Britain during the War of Independence.
 This preconception toward the Kirchenleute did not help either to overcome the difficulties.

 In Milford Township house owners refused to pay and assessors were being harassed.
 Protestors started to wear uniforms of the Continental Army, and raised the former Liberty Poles of the revolution again.
 Liberty Poles were raised in the ‘70s to oppose the British tax.
 In March 1799, a posse of hundred farmer rebels rode out to Quakertown where they captured several assessors, who were quickly released with the message for President Adams to end the “damned house tax” among the Pennsylvania Dutch (Longley 2020).
 Today, they all would have ridden out with their tractors, but back then it was still classic horsepower.

 One riot one Marshal, and the federal government send in a US Marshal to restore order among the Pennsylvania Dutch.
 The Marshal made several arrests in the town of Bethlehem and had them temporarily locked up in the Sun Inn.
 Again a posse of rebels rode out.
 This time to Bethlehem.
 Through negotiations the rebels were able to release the Marshal’s prisoners.
 Noteworthy, the whole affair went without a single shot being fired, which is not a minor detail for the pacifist Kirchenleute.
 Tavern Sun Inn is still there by the way.
-To have at your own free will a rest, a meal and maybe a drink.
+To have, at your own free will a rest, a meal and maybe a drink.

 3. John Fries

 John Fries was born in 1750 in Hatfield Township, Pennsylvania.
 He is said to have been of Welsh descent, at least according to his youngest son.
 John’s father, Simon Fries, apparently came from Wales.
 It is quite a mystery how a German became a Welshman.
 Based on his surname and American experience he is probably German, and he even had a German passport (Newman 2000, 2005).
 John Fries was bilingual English and German.
 When he was twenty-one years old, he married Margaret Brunner.
 She belonged also to the Pennsylvania Dutch, thus German, community.
-Fries’s personality was that of a talker, a storyteller, and of someone who had humor.
+Fries’ personality was that of a talker, a storyteller, and of someone who had humor.
 John Fries owned a small plot of land, and had as occupation auctioneer.
 He furthermore served during the War of Independence as captain in the Continental Army.

 In 1794, John Fries was asked by the federal government to lead a militia to crush the Whiskey Rebellion.
-And he did, although we do not know how to what extent his actions contributed to restoring order.
+And he did, although we do not know to what extent his actions contributed to restoring order.

 During the Fries Rebellion in 1799, however, it was John Fries who took the lead in organizing the rebellion.
 He was a respected member of the community and was, as said, a Patriot veteran.
 According to John Fries, the Direct Tax on dwellings was unconstitutional.
 February that year, he set up meetings to mobilize the insurrection.
 And it was John Fries who led a troop of 100 men that rode to Quakertown early in March, and later that month again to the Sun Inn at the town of Bethlehem, where about 400 rebellions had surrounded the inn.
 At Bethlehem, John Fries was also the leader who negotiated the release, on bail by the way, of the federal prisoners from the Sun Inn.
 As mentioned earlier, John Fries was successively arrested, charged and convicted for treason, to be hanged, and then pardoned by the President.
 A true rollercoaster.
 After he was set free, he simply resumed his occupation as auctioneer again.
-In 1818 he died, at the town of Trumbauersville, Pennsylvania.
+In 1818, he died in the town of Trumbauersville in Pennsylvania.

 4. Surname Fries

-Interestingly, in old oberdeutch or Upper German speech, 'friesen' had a different meaning.
+Interestingly, in the old oberdeutch or Upper German speech, 'friesen' had a different meaning.
 Upper German is spoken in the far south of Germany and in Switzerland.
 Here fries meant ‘to dig/to make ditches’ (Schweizerisches Idiotikon website).
 A friesen was a skilled worker who cultivated swamplands and drained wet grasslands.
 Emblem or symbol of friesen workers was the Friesenbeil.
 A long, halberd-like axe used to dig ditches in the fields and cut sods.
 In the region around Scheidt (Saarbrücken) in Rheinland-Pfalz in Germany, quite a number friesen workers were hired in the seventeenth century.
 Often these workers originated from Switzerland.
 The friesen worker left but the name Fries stayed (Ballas 1996, Wörterbuchnetz.de website).
 And believe it or not, there is a company named Scheidts Landscaping in Illinois.
 Of course, friesen in this context is related to the Dutch word frees and verb frezen, meaning respectively 'a cut' and 'to mill/to cut something in long straight lines'.
 Compare also the German verb Fräsen.

-Just like Friesenheim (Bas-Rhin) in France and Friesenheim (Ludwigshafen) in Germany, the village of Bedum in the Netherlands also has a coat of arms portraying a shovel.
-The coat of arms of Bedum refers to Saint Walfrid who irrigated swamps with his shovel and turned it into arable land (see further note 1 at the end of this post).
+Just like Friesenheim (Bas-Rhin) in France and Friesenheim (Ludwigshafen) in Germany, the village of Bedum in the province of Groningen in the Netherlands also has a coat of arms portraying a shovel.
+The coat of arms of Bedum refers to Saint Walfrid, a Frisian living in the Middle Ages, who irrigated swamps with his shovel and turned it into arable land (see further note 1 at the end of this blog post).

 Also, in the south of Germany, a fries could have yet another meaning, namely a ‘great fighter/fighter of unusual strength’ (Namenforschung.net website).
 But no further lead is given.